Client Service interview prep.

 3. Tell me about a weakness, a failure, or feedback you've received and worked on.

-4. Why an institutional client-service seat in long-only asset management — and why now?
+4. Why an institutional client-service seat in long-only asset management, and why now?

-5. Why the firm?
+5. Why this firm?

 6. Where do you see this role taking you in 3-5 years?